MicrosoftDocs/customer-insights/topics/preview/concepts-terminology.md

 ## Derived event

 A derived event is a virtual view of a base event.
-Derived signals are used for scoping down a base event for export, or for cleaning up a event containing properties that aren't necessary for exposure or export.
+Derived events are used for scoping down a base event for export, or for cleaning up a event containing properties that aren't necessary for exposure or export.

 ## Event